 Spidey is such a nice guy, not only does he take the time out between beating up evil doers and saving the city to find this idiotic kid's balloon (which really, balloons cost like a dollar), but he puts in quite a bit of effort.
 Of course by the 30th balloon one must wonder why these parents are wasting their money on this whiny little brat.

-If it weren't for the bonuses these dumbass tasks unlocked, I'd just ignore them, and if possible, kill these characters.
+If it weren't for the bonuses these tasks unlocked, I'd just ignore them, and if possible, get rid of these characters.
 And you would too.
 Why can't Rockstar make the Spider-Man games?

 That irratating floating orb is Navi, and she is probably the most annoying guiding character/NPC in video game history.
 ALL OF VIDEO GAME HISTORY.